Xiao Gongqin: Political views

 Beginning in 1989, Xiao applied his historical research directly to the politics of reform in China.
 He became a prominent supporter of the "Southern School" of neoauthoritarianism in the 1990s, also known as "neoconservatism", which Xiao introduced at a conference attended by prominent politicians and intellectuals in December 1990.
 Arguing that the Communist Party should abandon Marxism in favour of Chinese nationalism, Xiao supported strong leadership to guide an incremental process of modernisation, as well as the ideological incorporation of Confucian influences, and criticised the "blind adoption of Western models to China's modernization".

 Xiao continues to support eventual democratisation, holding that China can follow a path similar to that of Taiwan once the middle class is predominant enough.
 He views the separation between economics and politics as important in this light: though the market might create democracy, democracy cannot create the market, and the state must therefore be strong enough to enforce the legal prerequisites for a functioning market system.

 Xiao states that he identifies primarily as an academic rather than a political adviser, and regrets his identification with political forces.
 Ma Yong, however, a historian of the late Qing period, has criticised Xiao as a non-specialist manipulating history for political purposes.

+According to Chen Chun, Xiao is a liberal conservative.
+Xiao himself is also influenced by liberal conservatives such as Edmund Burke and Yan Fu.